-The following table sets forth certain quarterly financial information for each quarter in the fiscal years ended December 31, 2016 and 2015.
+The following table sets forth certain quarterly financial information for each of the quarters ended March 31, 2018 and June 30, 2018, and for each quarter in the fiscal years ended December 31, 2017 and 2016.
 This quarterly financial information was derived from our unaudited financial statements, and in the opinion of management reflects all adjustments (consisting only of normal recurring adjustments) which are necessary to present fairly the results for such interim periods.
 Results for any quarter are not necessarily indicative of results for the full year or for any future quarter.